dev-zastai/product-docs/_posts/2024-11-13-Defeating-Bandaid-Solutions.md

 <u>The taint source and taint sink are identified, along with a POC that shows a malicious payload executing a shell command</u>.

-Our client discussed the report after reviewing it:

-"Zast.ai reported a critical vulnerability, we must address it immediately."

-"What if we add Base64 encoding to the input?
-That might help obscure it and prevent exploitation."

-"Let’s try that and resubmit it to zast.ai for testing."

-After implementing the first patch, the team submitted for reassessment.
-Now, let's see what happens next.
+To test zast.ai’s abilities, they chose to add Base64 encoding instead of fully fixing the vulnerability.
+They then resubmitted the updated version for evaluation.
+Let’s see what happens next.

 ## 2. 1st Patch - Base64 Encoding
 See below for the second report: